Our College

 INTERNATIONAL BACCALAUREATE ORGANIZATION

 Werribee Secondary College became the first Victorian government school to be authorised to offer senior students the International Baccalaureate Diploma Program (IBDP).
+The college’s first cohort was enrolled to study the IBDP in 2013 and our IB students have since produced excellent results.

 OUR PUBLICATIONS